 Unfortunately, due to changing regulations, we were unable to move Argo to the new bay we had planned for and instead got out of dodge and started our trek to Fiji.
-I know what you all must be thinking, our lives are very difficult.
-Especially when a “setback” means spending an extra 3 days in Fiji – shucks.
-It was a quick wake-up and turn around as we had to get Argo up from anchor and over to the customs dock early in the morning.
-Everyone was a little hangry because the move occurred before our breakfast time, but home made rolls smeared with Nutella regenerated the smiles.
-The next couple of hours were spent on “Passage Prep” and ensuring our hunk of steel can safely get us from point A (Tonga) to point B (Fiji) 400 nautical miles away while being completely self sufficient.
+I know what you all must be thinking; our lives are very difficult.
+Especially when a “setback” means spending an extra three days in Fiji – shucks, it was a quick wake-up and turn around as we had to get Argo up from anchor and over to the customs dock early in the morning.
+Everyone was a little hangry because the move occurred before our breakfast time, but homemade rolls smeared with Nutella regenerated the smiles.
+The next couple of hours were spent on “Passage Prep” and ensuring our hunk of steel can safely get us from point A (Tonga) to point B (Fiji) 400 nautical miles away while being completely self-sufficient.
 We slipped off the dock and were quickly on our way before noon.

 Also, Evan has checked in with me over five times today to make sure this made it in the blog, so Happy Birthday Momma Quinter!

-To my own family – Hope you guys are doing well and you’ll be happy to know that I have taken over the Fontaine Mustache and am currently going 24 days strong.
+To my own family – I hope you guys are doing well, and you’ll be happy to know that I have taken over the Fontaine Mustache and am currently going 24 days strong.

 Related VoyageView All Voyages